conan-io/conan-io.github.io/_posts/2019-08-29-About-package-modes.markdown

 ```

 These modes go from ``unrelated_mode`` to ``package_revision_mode``, using the first one
-nothing from the dependencies will affect the package ID (not even adding an additional
+nothing from the dependencies will affect the package ID, while the last one will generate
-requirement), while the last one will generate a different package ID for any change in the
+a different package ID for any change in the requirement (even a new build of the same
-requirement (even a new build of the same binary if it produces a different package revision).
+binary if it produces a different package revision).

-TODO: REQUIRES -vs- BUILD_REQUIRES

-TODO: NOTE ABOUT LIBRARIES NOT FOLLOWING SEMVER
+Before going any further, I want to highlight a couple of things.
+ * **build requires** are not taken into account to compute the package ID, and
+ * **libraries not following semver versioning schema**: Conan tries to parse the version string
+   as semver, if it is not possible then all the version will be treated as a single component,
+   and, for the purposes of this post, any change would be considered as changing the
+   _major_ component.

-#### Default behavior: ``semver_direct_mode`
+#### Default behavior: ``semver_direct_mode``

 The default Conan behavior is to use ``semver_direct_mode``, it is adecuated if the
 dependencies follow the _semantic versioning_ scheme applied to the ABI that I've